Luvp25/customer-tracker/README.md

-This file manages customer records by storing their Name, Email, and purchases.
+This file manages customer records by storing their Name, Email, and Purchases.